Stitching Monte Carlo samples: Computation of stitching weights

-Inserting this relation into Eq.~(\ref{eq:one}) and solving for the weight $w^{i}$ yields:
+Upon inserting this relation into Eq.~(\ref{eq:one}) and solving for the weight $s^{i}$, we obtain:

-A special case, which is frequently encountered in practice, is that one MC sample covers the whole PS, while additional samples reduce the statistical uncertainties in the regions of PS most relevant to searches for new physics.
-We refer to the MC sample that covers the whole PS as the inclusive sample and the corresponding PS as the inclusive PS.
+A special case, which is frequently encountered in practice, is that one MC sample covers the whole PS, while additional MC samples are used to reduce the statistical uncertainties in the tails of distributions.
+We refer to the MC sample that covers the whole PS as the ``inclusive'' sample and the corresponding PS as the ``inclusive'' PS.
 In this case, Eq.~(\ref{eq:master}) can be rewritten in the form: